abhi3700/evm-playground/libs/foundry/README.md

 we can use the revert function (in foundry) for **M-2** (described above) as shown below:

 - `vm.expectRevert()` is used to check if the function call is going to revert or not.
-- `vm.expectRevert(bytes("onlyOwner"))` is used to check if the function call is going to revert with the exact revert message or not.
+- `vm.expectRevert(bytes("onlyOwner"))` or `vm.expectRevert("onlyOwner")` is used to check if the function call is going to revert with the exact revert message or not.

 ```solidity
 function testRevert() public {